nadavmatalon/great_book_of_walkthroughs/README.md

 ## Contributors

-A big thank you to all the contributers:
+A big thank you to all our contributors:

 <a href= "https://github.com/nadavmatalon">
 <img alt="Nadav Matalon" data-user="7" height="20"